learnapollo/learnapollo/content/exercises/react-04.md

 }
 ```

-Note that we included different fields for this fragment, as the `PokemonCardHeader` component needs different information of the pokemon object than the `PokemonCard` component.
-As seen above, we can also use the fragment for the `pokemon` `propType`:
+Note that this fragment includes different fields as the other fragment we saw before.
+That's because the `PokemonCardHeader` component needs different information of the pokemon object than the `PokemonCard` component.
+As we did before, use the fragment now to define the `pokemon` `propType`:

 ```js
 static propTypes = {